FraidOfWater/Exp-Image-Sorter/README.md

 # Warnings #

     Use tools like ANTIDUPL to remove duplicates.
     No guarantees of functionality; backup images before use.
+Largely untested for now.
     GIFs, WebPs, webm and mp4 do not support zooming due to implementation complexity.
-    Sessions do not work for build 4.2.
-I will fix it in later revisions.

 # How to run code #
- You can also download ready to run from releases, just install python , pip and run install.bat for dependencies.
- In releases you can download four different builds:
- - Exe.standalone (Largest)
- - Exe.
-(You must have vlc 64 bit installed)
- - Script.standalone
+Download a compiled copy from releases.
+ - Executable: Contains all dependencies.
+ - Scripts: Install python, pip.
+Run install.bat, run start.bat.
+How to compile:
+ - Executable with all dependencies (standalone) (Largest).
+You need to include at least following from vlc 64 bit.
+Folders: "plugins", files: "libvlc.dll", "libvlccore.dll".
+Run build.bat, files and folders in this directory.
- - Script.
-(You must have vlc 64 bit installed) (Smallest)
+ - Executable without vlc (You must have vlc 64 bit installed).
+No need to think about vlc.
+You must have vips-dev-x folder.
+(Vips windows binaries, "ALL" or "WEB" 64 bit.)
+ - Script with all dependencies: Same as above.
+VLC folder and VIPS folder.
+ - Script without vlc (Smallest): Same as above.
+VLC installed, VIPS folder.
  - (Note, you must run install.bat for script builds, you can then run by clicking on start.bat)

    1. Downloading requirements
             You need to install:
              - python (newest, 3 and above) (coded on 3.12)
              - pip (should come with python)
              - vlc (64 bit, installer)
             Then:
-             - run command: pip install pillow pyvips imageio imageio[ffmpeg] python-vlc tkinter-tooltip psutil pyinstaller
+             - run install.bat
              - download vips windows binaries from github: file name: "vips-dev-w64-web-8.16.0.zip" or later. https://github.com/libvips/libvips/releases.
 There should be a section in releases, with a link saying "WINDOWS BINARIES", if you do not see one, look for older releases with available windows binaries. (-all also works)
              - place vips: in the same folder as the .py files are in.

-   3. Create Shortcut / Use shortcut
+   2. Create Shortcut / Use shortcut

             start.bat
                   cd %~dp0